discretize/discretize-guides/builds/ranger/condi-soulbeast/index.md

 **<Skill name="Crippling Shot"/> -** Can be precasted giving you the effect _Blood Thirst_ lasting for 11 seconds.
 When you have this effect and are merged your next 3 attacks will inflict 1 stack of <Condition name="Bleeding"/> lasting for 12 seconds.

-**<Skill name="Double Arc"/> -** Can be precasted giving you the effect +Poisonous Strike\_ lasting for 7 seconds.
+**<Skill name="Double Arc"/> -** Can be precasted giving you the effect _Poisonous Strike_ lasting for 7 seconds.
 When you have this effect and are merged your next 2 attacks will inflict 1 stack of <Condition name="poisoned" text ="Poison"/> lasting for 6 seconds.
 This skill can be used twice giving you 3 charges.
 </Card>

 </GridItem>